MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

    - If the proposals meet your requirements and you want to save them, select **Keep It**.

       This step confirms the transfer of the currently selected proposals from the bank account ledger to the general ledger account.
+It posts new payments to the proposed G/L Accounts and applies corresponding lines to the resulting bank account ledger entries.

 ## Next steps